holoviz/holoviz/doc/installation.rst

    > anaconda-project run

-A browser window with a Jupyter Notebook instance should now open, letting you navigate through subdirectories and select a notebook to work on.
+A browser tab with a Jupyter Notebook instance should now open, letting you navigate through subdirectories and select a notebook to work on.
 In this case, look in the  ``tutorial`` subdirectory, and load ``index.ipynb``, which will let you launch each of the tutorials and exercises.